cpisciotta/Quiz-Game/README.md

 ## Note

-This is an ongoing project to demonstrate some of the capabilities of SwiftUI and Combine as new updates come to Xcode 12 and SwiftUI 2.0.
+This project will eventually use SwiftUI 2.0 and Xcode 12.

 ## State Quiz Game
 <p align="center">